 The nautical industry is the most important source of income on the Balearic Islands – behind tourism.
 Last year, according to the provincial government, the industry produced benefits of around 350 million euros.
 “Particularly in the field of refit and maintenance of yachts, Mallorca is one of the leading destinations in Europe,” says Arne Ploch.

-Within “two or three years” the event will become the world’s largest superyacht exhibition.
+The event is set to become the world’s largest superyacht exhibition.
 “We have lost years with wrong concepts,” says Sans.
 “Mallorca has already become one of the premier hotspots for luxury yachts in Europe.
 We must take this fact finally into account.
 Anything else would be unrealistic”.

 Sanlorenzo designs, manufactures and distributes mega and super yachts, on a custom built basis.
 Visit their brand representative office for the Balearic islands in Puerto Portals now! […] Sanlorenzo Yachts Mallorca